liagkos/vatidinfo/README.md

 - `found` true means that we actually got information for this VAT ID
 - `errors` is false if no errors or array with keys `code` and `msg` if there was a service error
 - `dateShown`, `regDate` and `stopDate` are `DateTime` objects
+- `regDate` will be false if the VAT ID belongs to old (not active) business (reply was null)
-- `stopDate` will be false if the VAT ID has not stopped its business
+- `stopDate` will be false if the VAT ID has not stopped its business or belongs to old business with no stop date available
+- `activities` will be false if there are no data available (old stopped business)
-- Activities are sorted per type and then per code
+- `activities` are sorted per type and then per code

 ## That's all!
 I hope you find it useful like I did.
 If you have any proposals or problems, feel free to contact me!